Unity-Technologies/com.autodesk.fbx/docs/README.txt

 How to Access Documentation for Bindings
 ----------------------------------------
-1. Copy Assets/FbxSdk/docs.zip outside of the Assets folder
+1. Unzip docs.zip outside of the Assets folder
-2. Unzip docs.zip
-3. Open docs/html/index.html
+2. Open docs/html/index.html